marnedo/ppgcourse2024/Species_delimitation.M_A_ARNEDO/Readme.md

 ## Programs

 + ABGD, available at http://wwwabi.snv.jussieu.fr/public/abgd/
 Automatic identification of the barcoding gap (Puillandre et al., 2012).
 ABGD requires users to provide several parameters: the genetic distance (for example, Jukes-Cantor or p-distances), a prior limit on intraspecific diversity (P), and a proxy for minimum width of barcoding gaps (X).
-For each set of user parameters, it returns two constraints: a "primary partition" and a "recursive" one obtained after applying its algorithm recursively.
+Each set of user parameters returns two constraints: a "primary partition" and a "recursive" one obtained after recursively applying its algorithm.
-ATTENTION: This approach has recently been superseded by ASAP (Assemble species by automatic partitioning; Puillandre et al., 2021), available at https://bioinfo.mnhn.fr/abi/public/asap/.
+ATTENTION: ASAP has recently superseded this approach (Assemble species by automatic partitioning; Puillandre et al., 2021), available at https://bioinfo.mnhn.fr/abi/public/asap/.
-+ GMYC can be run in R environment with SPLITS package package v 1.0-19 avialbale at https://rdrr.io/rforge/splits/.
++ GMYC can be run in R environment with SPLITS package package v 1.0-19 available at https://rdrr.io/rforge/splits/.
-It can also be run on-line at: https://species.h-its.org/gmyc/ There is a Bayesian version bGMYC that allows uncertainty measures to be assigned to the constraint: R package available at: https://nreid.github.io/software/
+It can also be run online at: https://species.h-its.org/gmyc/ There is a Bayesian version of bGMYC that allows uncertainty measures to be assigned to the constraint: R package available at: https://nreid.github.io/software/
-+ (m)PTP , available at https://github.com/Pas-Kapli/mptp
++ (m)PTP, available at https://github.com/Pas-Kapli/mptp
 It uses a dynamic programming implementation that estimates the ML delimitation faster and more accurately than the original PTP.
 It assumes a different exponential distribution for branching events for each of the bounded species, allowing it to fit a wider range of empirical data sets.
-It also incorporates the option of determining minimum branch length for your own data sets.
+It also incorporates the option of determining the minimum branch length for your own data sets.
 The PTP-like methods family can be run online at:
 PTP/mPTP: https://mptp.h-its.org/#/tree
 bPTP: https://cme.h-its.org/exelixis/web/software/PTP/index.html
 + BPP v.
 4, available at http://abacus.gene.ucl.ac.uk/software.html
-It incorporates the multiple species coalescent model (MSC) and allows (1) the estimation of the parameters of divergence times of species and population sizes when the phylogeny of the species is given (Rannala and Yang, 2003), (2) the Species tree inference using user-supplied individual-to-species assignments (Rannala and Yang, 2017), (3) species delimitation using a user-specified guide tree (Yang and Rannala, 2010; Rannala and Yang, 2013 ), (4) the joint delimitation of species and estimation of species trees (Yang and Rannala 2014).
+It incorporates the multiple species coalescent model (MSC).
+It allows (1) the estimation of the parameters of divergence times of species and population sizes when the phylogeny of the species is given (Rannala and Yang, 2003), (2) the Species tree inference using user-supplied individual-to-species assignments (Rannala and Yang, 2017), (3) species delimitation using a user-specified guide tree (Yang and Rannala, 2010; Rannala and Yang, 2013 ), (4) the joint delimitation of species and estimation of species trees (Yang and Rannala 2014).
-The last version of BPP now also implements the multispecies-coalescing-with-introgression (MSci) model (see Flouri et al, 2020), an extension of the multispecies coalescing model to incorporate introgression/hybridization.
+The last version of BPP also implements the multispecies-coalescing-with-introgression (MSci) model (see Flouri et al, 2020), an extension of the multispecies coalescing model to incorporate introgression/hybridization.

 ## Data